All Episodes

 It's not their private jets that are causing them the problem.

-And as long as we sit here with this class envy attitude about this, and as long as businesses are forced to play ball by virtue of public relations rather than bottom line, then we have all kinds of problems because the public relations is it is for who?
+And as long as we sit here with this class envy attitude about this, and as long as businesses are forced to play ball by virtue of public relations rather than bottom line, then we have all kinds of problems because the public relations is for who?

-Is to keep Congress off their back.
+Is to keep Congress off their back, to keep central planning off their back.

-What is happening here ought to infuriate, not frightened it ought to infuriate everybody who has this most basic understanding of the founding of this country and of the Constitution.
+It ought to infuriate everybody who has the most basic understanding of the founding of this country and of the Constitution.

 None of what's happening here is permitted in the U.S. Constitution.